bruceiv/pegll/examples/Calc/Calc.md

 #### *Copyright and Licensing Information :* See end of file.

 ###  **GENERAL DESCRIPTION**
-An originally Egg Parsing grammar created by Aaron Moss ported into the GoGLL grammar to test a simple calculator.
-Modification of `calc` grammar from [Egg](https://github.com/bruceiv/egg/blob/deriv/grammars/Calc.egg) to calculate based on given inputs.
+A modification of `calc` grammar from [Egg](https://github.com/bruceiv/egg/blob/deriv/grammars/Calc.egg) ported into GoGLL to test a simple calculator.

 ### **STATUS ON GRAMMAR**
 #### *Markdown File Creation:* Working
 #### *Parser Generated :* Complete
 #### *Test File Creation:* Incomplete
 #### *Testing Results:* Unknown

 ### **`calc` GRAMMAR GUIDE**
-The following grammar tests simple calculations, order of operations under consideration, based on a given input.
+The following grammar tests simple calculations, with order of operations under consideration, based on a given input.
 ```
 package "calc"
 ```